 Were you or a family member bitten by a dog in Freehold, NJ?
 Dog bites and animal attacks can have serious consequences.
 If you were injured, the dog’s owner may owe you compensation.

-An experienced Freehold dog bite lawyer at Noonan Personal Injury Lawyers, LLC can help you fight to recover compensation for medical expenses, lost wages, pain, suffering, and more.
+An experienced Freehold dog bite lawyer at Noonan & McMahon, LLC can help you fight to recover compensation for medical expenses, lost wages, pain, suffering, and more.
 We have over 40 years of experience in personal injury law.
-To date, we’ve used our skills to recover millions of dollars on behalf of injured clients and their families.
+To date, we’ve used our skills to recover millions of dollars in settlements for personal injuries, wrongful death cases in Freehold, Freehold car accidents, and pedestrian injuries.
+Call us at (732) 303 7857 or connect with us online to set up your free consultation now.

-How Can Noonan Personal Injury Lawyers, LLC Help With Your Dog Bite Claim in Freehold, NJ?
+How Can Noonan & McMahon, LLC Help With Your Dog Bite Claim in Freehold, NJ?

 Dog bite victims often shy away from taking legal action because they, themselves, are also dog lovers.
 However, it’s important to remember that dog owners have responsibilities.
 When dog owners are careless and allow their animals to injure others, they should be held accountable.